tonyw10158/Adaptive-kNN/README.md

 # Adaptive-kNN

-An adaptive and auto-standardising variant of k-Nearest Neighbour algorithm written in Java for MOA (Massive Online Analysis)
+An adaptive and auto-standardising variant of k-Nearest Neighbour algorithm written in Java for MOA (Massive Online Analysis).
+Originally written by Jesse Read.